GluuFederation/message-consumer/README.md

 #Building and running
 [message-consumer](https://github.com/GluuFederation/message-consumer) supports three production profiles: `prod`, `prod-mysql` and `prod-postgresql`.

 1. `prod` profile contains dependencies to both postgresql and mysql database connectors.
 To select required database you need pass `--database` property to command line with the following values: `postgresql` or `mysql`.
 2. `prod-mysql` profile contains dependency only for mysql database connector.
 3. `prod-postgresql` profile contains dependency only for postgresql database connector.

 Before running this app make sure that MySQL/PostgreSQL is running and schema is created and activeMQ is installed and running.
 Also check the configuration from `application-{profile}.properties`, make sure that connection properties to activeMQ and database are correct.

-Here is an example how to build and run project for both PostgreSQL and MySQL:
+Here is an example how to build the project for both PostgreSQL and MySQL:

 ```
 git clone https://github.com/GluuFederation/message-consumer.git
 cd message-consumer/
 sudo mvn -Pprod clean package
 ```
-run message-consumer for postgresql
+runnig message-consumer that need to be used with postgresql
 ```
 java -jar target/message-consumer-0.0.1-SNAPSHOT.jar --database=postgresql
 ```
-run message-consumer for mysql
+running message-consumer that need to be used with mysql
 ```
 java -jar target/message-consumer-0.0.1-SNAPSHOT.jar --database=mysql
 ```

-Here is an example how to build and run project for MySQL:
+Here is an example how to build and run the project for MySQL:

 ```
 git clone https://github.com/GluuFederation/message-consumer.git